seapear/AffinityOnLinux/Guides/Lutris/Guide-V2.md

 ---

 ## 🧩 New Lutris Install Method
-A new, automated YAML installer is in development!

 ### 1️⃣ Install the Recommended Runner
 Download the Wine 10.18 (Staged Portable Runner):